freespirit/pdfsearch-zed/README.md

 # About

-A document search (vector-based) MPC server extension for Zed.
+A document search (vector-based) MCP server extension for Zed.

 # Structure

 As a context server extension for Zed, this project has two main parts:

--   the MPC server - a Python implementation in the `pdf_rag` directory
+-   the MCP server - a Python implementation in the `pdf_rag` directory
 -   the Zed extension functionality - `src`, `extension.toml` and `Cargo.toml`

 # Prerequisites / Dependencies